-Fig. 3.11

-The fluctuations in navigation were due to fluctuations in national economy.
-The reduction in 2020 can be explained also by COVID pandemic.
+Fig. 3.11The fluctuations in navigation were due to fluctuations in national economy.

-National circumstances for 2014 - 2020 are provided in Annex A2.10.
+National circumstances for 2014 - 2021 are provided in Annex A2.10.

 3.2.9.2.5 Other Types of Transportation (CRF category 1.A.3.e)

 This category includes emissions from combustion of natural gas by drives of gas pumping units of compressor stations of main gas pipelines, as well as activities of off-road vehicles.